airshipit/deckhand/doc/source/testing.rst

 Overview
 --------

-Unit testing currently uses an in-memory sqlite database.
+Unit testing currently uses an in-memory sqlite SQLite.
 Since Deckhand's primary function is to serve as the back-end storage for UCP, the majority of unit tests perform actual database operations.
 Mocking is used sparingly because Deckhand is a fairly insular application that lives at the bottom